damonallison/python-examples/ds-from-scratch/README.md

 Means that on average, each extra friend corresponds to one more minute spent online.
 Each hour spent working results in -1.68 minutes spent online, and having a phd results in .911 more minutes online.
+The larger the coefficients are for a term, the more impact it has on the result.

 The variables are considered independent.
 If one variable impacts another (i.e., work hours impacts people with more friends more than with less friends), this